 \subsection{Finiteness of periodic points.}

 We now explain why Theorem \ref{T:periodic} is a special case of results in \cite{EFW}.
 All theorems in \cite{EFW} apply to affine invariant submanifolds in $\cH^{*n}$, as well as those in strata without marked points.
 If $\cN$ is a $\cM$-periodic point, it is in particular an affine invariant submanifold of $\cM^{*1}$ (the preimage of $\cM$ in $\cH^{*1}$).
 All of $\cM, \cM^{*1},$ and $\cN$ have the same rank.
-By assumption, we have that $\cM^{*1}$ is has either higher rank or degree of affine field of definition greater than 1 (or both), since otherwise $\cM$ would consist of torus covers.
+By assumption, we have that $\cM^{*1}$ is either higher rank (i.e. rank greater than 1) or that the degree of affine field of definition is greater than 1 (or both), since otherwise $\cM$ would consist of torus covers.
 By \cite[Theorem 1.5]{EFW}, such an affine invariant submanifold cannot properly contain infinitely many affine invariant submanifolds of the same rank.